intel/ai-containers/classical-ml/README.md

 ## Build from Source

-To build the images from source, clone the [Intel® AI Containers](https://github.com/intel/ai-containers) repository, follow the main `README.md` file to setup your environment, and run the following command:
+To build the images from source, clone the [AI Containers](https://github.com/intel/ai-containers) repository, follow the main `README.md` file to setup your environment, and run the following command:

 ```bash
 cd classical-ml